Respiratory Syncytial Virus

 Protecting your child from RSV: For Parents and Expectant Parents

-This fact sheet for clients available in English and French from PCMCH includes essential tips and recommendations for safeguarding infants and high-risk children from RSV, with a focus on the monoclonal antibody medication.
+This fact sheet from the Provincial Council for Maternal and Child Health for clients, available in English, French, Simplified & Traditional Chinese, Arabic, Italian, Punjabi and Spanish includes essential tips and recommendations for safeguarding infants and high-risk children from RSV, with a focus on the monoclonal antibody medication.

 Webinars